 The ingredients you'll find in this recipe are by no means traditional but they're definitely accessible in many grocery stores.
 The best part?
 You don't need any curing salt.

-Here’s what you need to make this pork tocino.
+Here's what you need for the marinade:

 - Brown Sugar - I prefer using this over white sugar.
 It's a nuttier flavor and gives the pork a golden color.